Introduction and Purpose

 Reply to Ferd

 Dear Ferd Have you ever at seen the extent of the Cahokia Mounds they estimate over a million people lived in the surrounding environs I’ve been to the Etowah Mounds in Georgia near Atlanta and on top of the biggest Mound you can see the city of Atlanta which is miles away that complex is one of the small ones farmers and whites have consistently and persistently destroyed and erased evidence of the great civilizations that existed in America pre Columbus and we’re just now starting to realize that they were much more technologically advanced than we gave them credit for you sound like someone that espouses manifest destiny.
 Manifest Destiny is what destroyed the evidence of great native civilizations in North America.
-I am a proud Cherokee and we have a great oral tradition that goes back many hundreds of years I’ve walked Fort Mountain Georgia where there are… Read more »
+I am a proud Cherokee and we have a great oral tradition that goes back many hundreds of years I’ve walked Fort Mountain Georgia where there are stone fortifications that there is no explanation for we also have a legend of the Nunehe which talks about the moon eyed people a light skin light haired people look at SCHELIEMAN!
+Troy was just a legend but he found it any did it weigh before modern archaeology was founded I think all that we’re asking that you do is keep an open mind schliemann did and he found Troy! every Legend so far has been proved to have some bit of Truth in it and some as we found out or all truth and besides the science of the… Read more »

 tapirrider